 This is another indication to say that West Cork isn’t a rural backwater, we’re there and we’re in the 21st century, have a pint and surf the Internet.

-A ‘Nationwide’ report by Flor McCarthy broadcast on 20 November 1996.
+A ‘Nationwide’ report broadcast on 20 November 1996.
 The reporter is Flor McCarthy.